A Unified Theory of Diversity in Ensemble Learning: Additional Experimental details

+We present additional results on several datasets.
+We emphasize that we make no claims on empirical superiority of any one method over any other.
+We simply use these toy datasets as illustrative examples of how the risk components can be estimated.\\

-We extend results for squared loss, shown in Figure~\ref{fig:californiaBVDexample}.
-In Table~\ref{tab:ensembleCalifornia} we see results from three ensembles (each $M=30$ regression trees), compared to a single tree.
-We use a Bagging with constrained depth trees (max depth 8) and compare against unlimited depth trees, and a Random Forest.
+{ \bf Squared loss:} We use California housing data---Table~\ref{tab:ensembleCalifornia} shows results from three ensembles (each $M=30$ regression trees), compared to a single tree.
+We use Bagging with constrained trees (max depth 8) and compare against unlimited depth trees, and a Random Forest.

 We observe that the Random Forest is the best choice here, followed up closely by the unconstrained Bagging.
 Figure \ref{fig:bvdplot_regression} explains their performance by decomposing risk into bias, variance, and diversity---also showing how the components change as we grow the ensemble.